DIY Wainscoting – Part 3 – Installing The Molding

 We liked the wainscoting frames to be more rectangular than square and taller rather than wider.

-Initially, we were going to only have the chair molding on top of the frames, but after trying it we realized it needed an extra little something, so we added another horizontal molding between the chair molding and the frames.
+Initially, we were only going to have the chair molding on top of the frames, but after trying it we realized it needed an extra little something, so we added another horizontal molding between the chair molding and the frames.

 The Wainscoting Height